 Clearing is still a big concern in Penrith through development, subdivision and other, often illegal, activities.
-The clearing of bushland and vegetation in urban areas (including lopping of individual trees) is regulated.
+The clearing of bushland and vegetation in Penrith (including lopping of individual trees) is regulated.
 See our Tree & Vegetation Removal page for details.

 Weed invasion is an ongoing threat to our natural areas, as well as to agriculture and human health.
 They can cause asthma and other health issues, and can reduce the productivity of agricultural land, as well as be poisonous to livestock.
 In our bushland areas, weeds smother natural vegetation and out-compete native plants for space, light and water.
 Weed invasion can alter fire regimes which can lead to risks to life and property, and they change nutrient cycling, animal diversity and hydrology.
 Weeds are considered a primary threat to the survival of endangered 341 plant and animal species in NSW.